JorisAR/portfolio/content/posts/PathTracing.md

 {{<youtube DDBWp8ck5fg>}}

+#### update
+I’m thrilled to share that this project has been featured in the community section of the [April 2025 edition of the official Godot newsletter](https://godot.news/archive/846f5b69-d9f4-4b79-9d2b-ced21327e213)!

+---

 Ray and path tracing is becoming more and more popular in real-time graphics.
 Many modern games release with ray traced reflections, and some games even attempt to have full path traced global illumination, essentially modelling light like in real-life.
 However, Godot lacks a good path tracing solution.
 Therefore, I had to dive in and make a simple renderer myself.